Derek Ryan (singer): Solo career

 Ryan turned solo since 2006 and changed his genre of music from pop to a singer of country and Irish, performing both his own compositions and traditional songs.

 After the demise of D-side, he spent a few years gigging on the London scene, returning to Ireland in 2009.
 Having studied accounting for two years, he also started writing his first songs.
 Following many competition victories including "A Song for Carlow" and the "International Song of Peace" and album cuts for various artists in Ireland and abroad, he was offered a publishing deal with the well regarded DWB music in Surrey, UK.
 He collaborated with writers in Britain and Nashville, Tennessee.
 His writing ability was seen in his debut hit "God's Plan" that received considerable airplay and used in Irish dance halls and in sell-out concerts in England and Scotland.
 It has since been recorded by Daniel O'Donnell.
 Ryan formed a five-piece band and released five albums.
 His debut album was A Mother's Son followed by Made of Gold, Dreamers and Believers and Country Soul, the latter making it to the Top 10 of Irish albums chart in October 2013.
 His 2014 album The Simple Things and 2015 album One Good Night both made it to number 1 in Irish albums chart.
 Popular songs by Ryan include "It's Friday", "Welcome Home (The Gathering)", "100 Numbers" and "Hold on to Your Hat".
 In 2016, he embarked on the This Is Me tour and is due to release two albums almost simultaneously.
 This Is Me (full title This Is Me: The Nashville Songbook) was released on 14 October 2016, followed by Happy Man on 21 October 2016.

 Ryan Records

-Derek Ryan established his production house and record label Ryan Records.
-The Irish country artist Ben Troy is the first artist to be signed on the label.
-On March 24, 2017, Ryan Records released Troy's debut album Gravity.
+Ryan established his production house and record label, Ryan Records.
+The Irish country artist Ben Troy was the first artist to be signed on the label.
+On March 24, 2017, Ryan Records released Troy's debut album, Gravity.